College-Level Examination Program (CLEP)

 CLEP® exams are computerized and are administered in the Teaching Center, ground floor of southwest Broward Hall.

 Each CLEP® exam costs a total of $110.
 Your credit card will be charged a $30 test administration fee for each CLEP® exam at the time of registration.
 This fee is non-refundable.
-The $80 CLEP® examination fee will be charged to your credit card at the beginning of the online CLEP® testing.
+The $80 CLEP® examination fee must be paid with College Board https://clep.collegeboard.org/started and the voucher presented on testing day.